 ?Provides leadership where needed for special events, conferences, etc. sponsored by programs and services.

-?Represents the Alzheimer’s Association as needed at programs and services events.
+?Represents the Alzheimer’s Association as needed at events

 ?Excellent interpersonal, verbal and written skills.